NVIDIA/tensorrt-laboratory/examples/02_TensorRT_GRPC/README.md

   * `compute_duration` and `request_duration` are summaries recored with the model name as a component of the metric.
-This is useful for evaluating how a given model is performing, but this is not a good method of aggregation across multiple service.
+This is useful for evaluating how a given model is performing, but this is not a good metric to aggregate across multiple service.
   * `load_ratio` is a histogram of `request_duraton / compute_duration`.
 Ideally, this
      unitless value is just over 1.0.
 Values higher than 1.0 are indictive of some